gaogehan/gaogehan.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2024.05*: &nbsp; I will start a research intern at [Tencent AI Lab](https://ai.tencent.com/), supervised by [Shaoli Huang](https://scholar.google.com/citations?user=o31BPFsAAAAJ).  -->
+- *2024.05*: &nbsp; HuTuMotion was selected for The 8th Shaanxi Province Graduate Student Innovation Achievement Exhibition(陕西省第八届研究生创新成果展).
 - *2024.05*: &nbsp; My graduation thesis received the highest blind review score in my department (98 91 90).
 - *2024.04*: &nbsp;🎉 One paper is accepted by Pattern Recognition (SCI一区Top, CCF-B).
 - *2024.03*: &nbsp; HuTuMotion is accepted by [VALSE 2024](https://valser.org/2024/#/) Poster, see you in chongqing.